atechdude/arc-unobtrusive-validation/README.md

 # ARC Unobtrusive Validation

+## Updates
+Adding in support for user defined Form Submit handlers as well as what I think is proper validation for radio buttons and checkboxes.

 ARC Unobtrusive Validation is a TypeScript-based library that integrates with ASP.NET MVC and Razor Pages to provide a streamlined client-side validation experience.
 It replaces the need for jQuery and jQuery unobtrusive validation scripts, allowing developers to perform validation against Data Annotations directly on the client side without extra dependencies.

 ## Motivation